gst4158/Magento/store_wufoo/README.md

 ### What is Wufoo?:
 - Read about it here: https://www.wufoo.com/

-### Where can I find my form API information?:
-- In your Wufoo Form Manager hover your mouse over ```More``` and select ```API information```.
-- You will see your account Wufoo API key here.
-- Your form HASH ID, near the bottom of the page, is used to pull form fields into this module.
-- Each field has an API ID assigned to it.

-### My Form is not Submitting:
-- Make sure you are only submitting data your form accepts.
-If any extra ID's are submitted; the API will fail.
-- Make sure Magento's validation is turned on.
-This module validation.js with some custom rules built to accommodate Wufoo.

 ### How it works:
 - Attach your API key and Wufoo account name into the IndexController.php
 ```